brefphp/bref/docs/Laravel.md

 Deploying Laravel applications requires a few changes for everything to work perfectly.

+The below changes have been tested on a Laravel 5.7 version.
+You may need to adapt it for previous versions.

+We assume that you already installed the serverless and bref dependencies via composer and init your project with Bref.

 First let's change `bootstrap/app.php` to use the Bref application class:

 ```diff